Concentration Phenomenon of Semiclassical States to Reaction-Diffusion Systems: Introduction

 where $M \geq 1$, $N \geq 1$, $\eps>0$ is a small parameter, $V \in C^1(\R^N, \, \R)$, $H \in C^1(\R^M \times \R^M, \, \R)$, and $(u, v): \R \times \R^N \to \R^M \times \R^M$.
 The system \eqref{system} arises in a wide variety of fields such as theoretical physics, chemistry and biology.
 It is generally applied to model the time variation of chemical concentrations due to reaction and diffusion.
 In such a system, $u$ and $v$ stand for chemical concentrations, the function $V$ describes a relative spatial distribution of chemical potential, and the nonlinear terms determined by the function $H$ represent external physico-chemical force, which govern dynamics of the system.
 The parameters $\eps^2$ and $-\eps^2$ are diffusion coefficients setting the pace of diffusion for chemicals $u$ and $v$, respectively.
 When diffusion coefficient is negative, which represents a phenomenon referred to as reverse diffusion.
 This often happens during phase separation, a situation where the transport of particles in a medium occurs towards regions of higher concentration.
 In addition, $\eps^2 \Delta_x u$ and $-\eps^2 \Delta_x v$ are called diffusion term and inverse diffusion term, respectively.
 The diffusion term specifies that $u$ increases in proportion to $\Delta_x u$, which indicates that when the quantity of $u$ is higher in neighboring areas, $u$ will increase.
 Contrarily, the inverse diffusion term specifies that $v$ decreases in proportion to $\Delta_x v$, which indicates that when the quantity of $v$ is higher in neighboring areas, $v$ will decrease.
 The nonlinearites $\partial_v H$ and $-\partial_u H$ are called reaction terms modeling chemicals reaction with a replenishment and diminishment, respectively.
-For more information regarding \eqref{system}, we refer the readers to \cite{Gr, Mu, Sm, Tur} and the references therein.
+For more information regarding \eqref{system}, we refer the readers to \cite{Gr, Mu, Sm, Tur} and references therein.

 We now recall some study in connection with \eqref{system}.
-To our knowledge, there are quite few papers considering systems similar to \eqref{system}, most of which are devoted to exploring the existence of solutions.
-In \cite{BrNi}, by using Schauder's fixed point theorem, the authors investigated the existence of positive solutions to the following $2$-component parabolic system on $(0, T) \times \Omega$,
+To our knowledge, there are relatively few papers considering systems similar to \eqref{system}, most of which are indeed devoted to the study of the existence of solutions.
+In \cite{BrNi}, by using Schauder's fixed point theorem, the authors investigated the existence of positive solutions to the following $2$-component parabolic system in $(0, T) \times \Omega$,